-A. Preparation of transportation planning reports On-going Activity B. Provide staff support to Lincoln MPO Committees On-going Activity C. Prepare and maintain the Unified Planning Work Program June 2013 D. Update the interagency agreements between participating agencies July - December 2012 E. Work with City of Lincoln, Lancaster County and State of Nebraska On-going Activity F. Comply with federal regulations and state LPA Guidelines On-going Activity G. Review and certify the transportation planning process On-going Activity H. Maintain National Functional Classification and Urban Area Maps On-going Activity I. Continue the evaluation and enhancement of outreach efforts On-going Activity J. Evaluate and enhance the MPO's E.J. efforts On-going Activity K. Continue coordination efforts with the freight community On-going Activity
+Schedule of Products Completion Dates A. Preparation of transportation planning reports On-going Activity B. Provide staff support to Lincoln MPO Committees On-going Activity C. Prepare and maintain the Unified Planning Work Program June 2014 D. Work with City of Lincoln, Lancaster County and State of Nebraska On-going Activity E. Comply with federal regulations and state LPA Guidelines On-going Activity F. Review and certify the transportation planning process On-going Activity G. Maintain National Functional Classification and Urban Area Maps On-going Activity H. Continue the evaluation and enhancement of outreach efforts On-going Activity I. Evaluate and enhance the MPO's E.J. efforts On-going Activity J. Continue coordination efforts with the freight community On-going Activity